-Type number 8c Isotrak ed ducational s ource :S © CLE APSS 2019 Description The source assembly is made up of a source (a sealed stainless steel capsule a metal foil or disc), housed in a recess is an aluminium rod.
-The rods are supplied a metal cylinder, which can hold one (as shown in the illustration) or more rods in 'well'.
-The radioactive end of the rod is stored downwards into the metal cylinder well. steel capsule or in a recess in are supplied in hold one (as more rods in a od is stored Typical dimensions Length 85 mm, dia ameter 12 mm.
-Th e source is recess ed 8 into th ne end of f the rod.
+Type number 8c Isotrak ed ducational s ource S © CLE APSS 2019 Description source (a a metal f an alumin a metal c shown in 'well'. a sealed stroil or disc), nium rod.
+Toylinder, who the illustrated active end ainless s , housed The rods nich can ation) or de up of a steel capsule or I in a recess in are supplied in hold one (as more rods in a od is stored ylinder well.
+Typical dimensions Length 85 mm, dia ameter 12 mm.
+Th ne source is recess ed 8 into th ne end o f the rod.
 Use To investigate the basic properties of ionisin g radiation s.
-Original activity 74 kBq (2 μCi), 37 a mixed nuclide so the larg er Cs-137 source, an d 342 kE 3q (9.2 μCi) for Radionuclide and half- cobalt-60 strontium-90 americ ium-241 sodium- 22 caesium-137 life (years) 5.27 28.8 432.6 2.6 30.1 Main radiations γ (β) β α, γ β + γ, β Hazard External irradiation eyes.
-Internal irrad the skin or through diation of the body due to s Risk assessment The residual risk is s low with the con trol meas sures in pla ace.
+Original activity 74 kBq (2 μCi), 37 a mixed nuclide so the large er Cs-137 source, an d 342 kI 3q (9.2 μCi) for Radionuclide and half- life (years) cobalt-60 5.27 strontium-90 28.8 americ 432.6 ium-241 sodium- 2.6 22 caesium-137 30.1 Main radiations γ (β) β α, γ β+ γ, β Hazard External irradiation eyes.
+Internal irradiation the skin or through diation of the body due to s Risk assessment The residual risk is s low with the con trol meas sures in pla ace.
 Control measures Always follow the Standard Operati ng Proce dures for t he use of r adioacti ve sources.
-During use This type of sourc source end directe Only one source s returned to its con ed away from the should be used at body.
-Ma a time.
-B ake sure ye setween in o u know wl vestigation hich is th s, the so ne source end. ource should be Inspection Annually and after use by students.
+During use source end directe Only one source s This type of source should be held by the non-source end of the aluminium rod, with the source end directed away from the body.
+Make sure you know which is the source end .
+Only one source should be used at a time.
+Between investigations, the source should be returned to its container, the source end of the rod goes into the metal cylinder well. ne source end. ource should be Inspection the recessed surfa camera.
+Never po Annually and after use by students.
 Check the whole source for signs of damage.
 View the recessed surface using a plane mirror on the bench or remotely with a digital camera.
 Never point the foil surface towards your eyes.
-Keep a record of any blemishes, particularly to the source surface.
-Leak test of source Annually or if dam contact with the ac should be tested, b out avoid Contamination check of container Not required unless leakage is suspected.
+Keep a record of any blemishes, particularly to the source surface. a digital Leak test of source Annually or if dam contact with the ac should be tested, b out avoid Contamination check of container Not required unless leakage is suspected.
 Storage and labelling The source should be stored in its metal cylinder, in its original can packaging labelled with a radioactive warning sign and kept in the steel store cabinet.
 Spill or drop Wear a lab coat and disposable gloves.
 If a source is dropped, check the area where it fell for contamination, and decontaminate it if necessary.
 See section 9.2.
 Availability Currently supplied by SciChem.
-Standard School Holding The total activity of source should be es should d not exce ed 1.2 MBd q.
+Standard School Holding The total activity of source should be es should not exce ed 1.2 MBd q.
 No sin gle sealed